amckennafoster/nbidata/docs/curation/curation.md

 1. Tidy the data
 2. Clean the data
-3. Create a list of the variables (columns) in a new csv file and name this dataDictionary.
+3. Create a list of the variables (columns) in a new csv file and name this dataDictionary
-4. Examine each data column and fill in the data dictionary.
+4. Examine each data column and fill in the data dictionary

 ## Tidy Data
 Tidy data is important because it is easy to read and facilitates analysis and summarization.